gsempe/gsempe.github.io/content/post/build-free-static-site.md

 For my own needs I have added two extra goals at the end of the article.
 They are not interesting for everyone, feel free to drop them:

 - A beautiful code syntax highlighting of a wide range of languages. (free)
-- A custom domain name (few bucks per year)
+- A secured custom domain name (few bucks per year)

 And yes, it should be done in less than 3 hours!